2002 FIFA World Cup knockout stage

 At the 2002 FIFA World Cup, the knockout stage was the second and final stage of the tournament, following the group stage.
 The top two teams from each group (16 in total) advanced to the knockout stage to compete in a single-elimination tournament.
-A third place match was also played between the two losing semi-finalists.
+A match for third place was also played between the two losing semi-finalists.

 Note: Match kickoff times are given in local (South Korea and Japan) time; this is KST and JST (UTC+9) during summer time.

 Qualified teams

 The top two placed teams from each of the eight groups qualified for the knockout stage.